RimWorld-CrowdControl/RimWorld-CrowdControl/README.md

 ---

-# RimWorldTV Front End
+# RimWorld-CrowdControl Front End
-RimWorldTV is third-party stream integration mod for RimWorld developed by Ludeon Studios.
+RimWorld-CrowdControl is third-party stream integration mod for RimWorld developed by Ludeon Studios.
-RimWorldTV allows viewers to interact with broadcasters in real-time, adding fun and immersion to the viewing experience.
+RimWorld-CrowdControl allows viewers to interact with broadcasters in real-time, adding fun and immersion to the viewing experience.

 **Note**: This is only a client, this mod does not directly integrate with any particular streaming platform.